LSFD(1) | User Commands | LSFD(1) |

 The default output is subject to change.
 So whenever possible, you should avoid using default outputs in your scripts.
 Always explicitly define expected columns by using --output columns-list in environments where a stable output is required.

 lsfd uses Libsmartcols for output formatting and filtering.
 See the description of --output option for customizing the output format, and --filter option for filtering.
-Use lsfd --help to get a list of all available columns.
+Use lsfd --list-columns to get a list of all available columns.

 -l, --threads